akeneo/akeneo-design-system/README.md

 ## Play around with an hello world react App example

-This repository contains an example folder with a minimal React App already configured to be used with the Akeneo Design System.
+The [DSM repository](https://github.com/akeneo/akeneo-design-system) contains an example folder with a minimal React App already configured to be used with the Akeneo Design System.

 Go into the example directory
 ```shell